nikat/mtproto2json/README.md

 ## What is JSON? ##

 JSON is a very common and a language-independent data format.
 Almost every platform, programming language and framework has simple and well-known ways to use JSON objects.
-JSON objects are human-readable, are much easier test and debug than encrypted binary MTProto objects.
+JSON objects are human-readable, much easier to test and to debug than encrypted binary MTProto objects.

 ## There are libraries implementing MTProto, why would I use mtproto2json? ##